We may earn affiliate commissions for the recommended products. Learn more.

 And now here's what a VPN tunnel does:

 • Traffic encryption.
-Your data becomes protected from the third-parties.
+Your data becomes protected against intrusive third-parties.

-• Hiding your IP address.
-The VPN tunnel funnels your traffic through to a VPN server, hiding your IP.
-Without the IP, there's no way to tell your location.
+• IP address hiding.
+The VPN tunnel funnels your traffic through to a VPN server, hiding your IP address.
+Without the IP address, there's no way to tell your location.

-• Securing wifi hotspots.
-You no longer have to worry about your safety when using public wifi.
+• Wi-Fi hotspot protection.
+You no longer have to worry about your safety when using public Wi-Fi.

 To make VPN tunneling work, first, you have to get a VPN service.
 Once you connect to the desired server, a VPN tunnel will be established.
 Without it, your ISP sees everything you do online, but this is impossible after you connect to a VPN server.
 That's because of the encryption and hidden IP address.

-Most VPN services claim to have a strict no-logs policy, which means they don’t monitor and store personally identifiable information or online activity data.
-Having said all that, your best bet is to use a reputable VPN service that either has an independently-audited or no logs policy or one that's been tested in the wild.
+Most VPN services follow strict no-logs policies, which means they don’t monitor and store personally identifiable information or online activity data.
+Having said all that, only trust reputable VPN services that have proven their claims through independent third-party audits.

-If VPN connection is so secure, is it actually possible to hack it?
-Unfortunately, yes - but that’s much less common than you think.
-You shouldn’t worry about that if you’re just a regular user, as hackers usually prey only on high-profit targets like million-dollar companies.
+If a VPN connection is so secure, is it actually possible to hack it?
+Unfortunately, yes, but that’s much less common than you think.
+Plus, hackers usually prey only on high-profit targets like million-dollar companies.

 For example, VPNs like NordVPN use a 4096-bit DH (Diffie-Hellman) key cipher, which makes the key exchange in a VPN connection extremely secure.

 Checking your ping will help you know whether your VPN tunnel is working.
 You’ll need to check your ping twice: when you’re connected to a VPN and when you’re not.
-Then, simply comparing the results will let you see if the VPN connection was successful.
-So, here’s how you check your ping if you’re using Windows 10:
+Then, simply compare the results to see if the VPN connection was successful.
+Here’s how you check your ping if you’re using Windows 11:

 The ping received with a VPN in use will be significantly higher than the one you get when disconnected from a VPN.